StrikingLoo/strikingloo.github.io/wiki-articles/computer-science/computer-graphics.md

 ## Good Links

-- [Intro to OpenGL](https://engineering.monstar-lab.com/en/post/2022/03/01/Introduction-To-GPUs-With-OpenGL/): a very simple tutorial but contains all the snippets you need to bootstrap a project.
+- [Intro to OpenGL](https://engineering.monstar-lab.com/en/post/2022/03/01/Introduction-To-GPUs-With-OpenGL/): a simple tutorial but contains all the snippets you need to bootstrap a project.
+- [The Book of Shaders](https://thebookofshaders.com/): A great book on shaders, I've read about halfway through and it's fun and clear.